fliptoo/nodetoo/README.md

     } else next();
   }
 }

-nodetoo(app, __dirname + '/app', auth);
 ```
 But how you write the authenticator, it is really up to you.
+Please refer to the [example](https://github.com/fliptoo/nodetoo/tree/master/examples/auth).

 ## Injections